Ghana national football team: 2026

+Coaches

+History

-Since 1957 it has had 32 different head coaches and 3 caretakers.
+Since 1957, the Ghanaian national football team has had 32 different head coaches and 3 caretakers.
 C. K. Gyamfi led the Black Stars to 3 Africa Cup of Nations titles – in 1963, 1965 and 1982 – making Gyamfi the "joint most successful coach" in the competition's history.
-Fred Osam Duodu led the Black Stars to their 1978 Africa Cup of Nations title; Ratomir Dujković, Milovan Rajevac, and James Kwesi Appiah have led the Black Stars to World Cup qualification.
-2 Serbian managers guided Ghana to the 2 first World Cup debuts.
-The team is being headed by Chris Hugton who is the head coach and supported by George Boateng and Mas-Ud Didi Dramani as assistant coaches of the senior national team, the Black Stars since February 2023.
+Fred Osam Duodu led the Black Stars to their 1978 Africa Cup of Nations title; Ratomir Dujković, Milovan Rajevac, and James Kwesi Appiah have led the Black Stars to World Cup qualification, with the former two being Serbs.
+Otto Addo is the head coach of the Black Stars since 15 March 2024, replacing Chris Hughton.

 Players

 Current squad

-The following players were called up for the 2023 Africa Cup of Nations qualification matches against Angola on 23 and 27 March 2023.
+The following players were called up for the Kirin Challenge Cup match against Japan and the friendly match against South Korea on 14 and 18 November 2025.